Srishty301/Interactive-Bezier-Curve/readme.md

 ```
 ---

+## 7. Rendering Features

+The visualization includes:

+- Cubic Bézier curve
+- Control polygon (dashed)
+- Control points
+- Tangent vectors (orange)
+- Normal vectors (blue)
+- Curvature-based coloring
+- Subtle 2D reference grid

+All rendering is performed using the **HTML Canvas API**.

+---

-## 7. Rendering Features The visualization includes: - Cubic Bézier curve - Control polygon (dashed) - Control points - Tangent vectors (orange) - Normal vectors (blue) - Curvature-based coloring - Subtle 2D reference grid All rendering is performed using the HTML Canvas API. --- ## 9.
-Conclusion This project demonstrates a complete understanding of **Bézier curve mathematics**, **differential geometry**, and **physics-based motion**, combined with real-time interactive rendering.
-The additional visualizations provide deeper insight into the geometric and dynamic behavior of the curve. --- **Author:** Srishty
+## 9. Conclusion

+This project demonstrates a complete understanding of **Bézier curve mathematics**, **differential geometry**, and **physics-based motion**, combined with real-time interactive rendering.
+The additional visualizations provide deeper insight into the geometric and dynamic behavior of the curve.

+---

+**Author:** Srishty